-This article was originally published in The New Stack
+This article was originally published in The New Stack on Feb 3, 2020

 If your organization leverages technology as a differentiator, a DevOps approach to application and service delivery is inevitable.
 The benefits are just too great.
 Whether it is the ability to innovate, decrease time to market, or improve code quality and employee satisfaction, if your competitors adopt it, so must you.
 But what does it take to transition to a DevOps-enterprise?

 In part one of this article, we discussed how DevOps relates to digital transformation.
 We explored what IT looked like prior to DevOps, what DevOps is, and how it came to be.
 In this article, we’ll dive a little deeper and outline what it takes to implement a DevOps approach, including automated tests for continuous feedback, ideal team structures and architectures, integrating security, as well as automated platforms and telemetry.

 DevOps is not simply a technology stack.
 It’s an approach that combines cultural philosophies, organizational change, and the implementation of new tools and practices.

 This sounds like a mammoth undertaking, but let’s break it down into six understandable building blocks.

 Traditionally, code development involved numerous tightly coupled teams that depended on each other to complete their work.
 Wait time was a huge issue as people became inevitable bottlenecks.